CCExtractor/taskwarrior-flutter/README.md

 # TaskWarrior

 This project aims to build an app for Taskwarrior.
 It is your task management app across all platforms.
-THis help you manage your tasks and filter them as your need
+This help you manage your tasks and filter them as your need

 # Timeline and Project Page